-Your website— or is this case, your client’s site— is one thing you have full control over, and it should be your starting ground for making improvements to boost your local ranking.
+Your website is one thing you have full control over, and it should be your starting ground for making improvements to boost your local ranking.

 Try these perfectly doable on-site SEO tips to increase your site's position on local searches:

 1. Keep Your “NAP” Consistent

 This step seems simple, but it should not be taken lightly.